WHO IS ELIGIBLE

 - enroll in or disenroll from health, dental, vision or legal plan coverage

 - change health or dental insurance companies or plans

 - enroll or remove dependents from health, dental or vision plans without a relevant Change in Status/Qualifying Event

 - start, stop or change deductions to a Section 125 Flexible Spending Account (Medical Expense or Dependent Day Care)

-Note: If planning on retiring in 2013, the elections made during open enrollment or through a change in status, will be plans available for continuation.
+Note: If planning on retiring in 2014, the elections made during open enrollment or through a change in status, will be the only plans available for retiree continuation of coverage.
 Retirees cannot elect or enroll in health, dental or vision coverage if not enrolled as an active employee at the time of retirement.

 What should I do if my spouse/domestic partner’s Open Enrollment is before or after my Open Enrollment?
 This situation is a “qualifying event.”
 It is highly recommended that you complete open enrollment with Broward County.
 Upon showing us proof of enrollment in another open enrollment plan within 31 days of the effective date of the new plan, we may allow you to make a change to your County enrollment.
 If you miss your 31 day opportunity, you will have to wait until another qualifying event or open enrollment occurs.
 To make the best decision, contact Employee Benefit Services with your questions.